 Better yet, BigCommerce offers value for both B2C and B2B merchants — and that includes the ability to create B2C experiences for your B2B customers.
 In fact, BigCommerce includes naitive B2B functionality for merchants on Plus, Pro and Enterprise plans.

 Plus, if you’re a hybrid business with both B2B and B2C customers, the BigCommerce platform makes it easy for you to offer different price lists or catalogs to customer groups.

 With a host of enterprise B2B sales features, including seamless integration with POS and ERP platforms, B2B-specific payment features through partners, reliability and performance, BigCommerce offers a more flexible alternative to competing SaaS platforms and an easier, faster alternative to your legacy solutions.
-To discover more of the benefits of selling online with BigCommerce B2B Edition, try out our 15-day free trial or check out our B2B case studies to read about how other B2B merchants have succeeded with ecommerce.
+To discover more of the benefits of selling online with BigCommerce B2B solutions, try out our 15-day free trial or check out our B2B case studies to read about how other B2B merchants have succeeded with ecommerce.